 There is a stress test called an imaging stress test.
 It takes pictures of your heart when you exercise and when you are resting.
 This test can show how well blood is flowing in various parts of your heart.
 It also shows how well your heart squeezes out blood when it beats, and if there are any damaged areas in your heart.

 This test uses a catheter—a long, thin, and flexible tube.
 This tube is inserted into a blood vessel in your upper thigh or arm.
 Then it is threaded through your blood vessels to your heart.
-Your health care provider may put a special dye in the catheter.
-Once the dye reaches your heart, it will make the inside of your heart and arteries show up on an X-ray.
-This helps your health care provider see blood flow and blockages.
+Your doctor may put a special dye in the catheter.
+Once the dye reaches your heart, it will make the inside of your heart and arteries show up on an x-ray.
+This helps your doctor see blood flow and blockages.